Being open about our mistakes…

 Made With Hope solely did community fundraising for the first 4 years of our existence.
 We love to get out into the community, from working with schools, to hosting market stalls, to encouraging people to do 10km runs.
 We still do all of these things, but to ensure we could continue to raise income and scale our projects, we invested time into learning how to do Trusts and Foundations (grants) fundraising in 2018 which meant we could find bigger pots of money.
 It was important to us to diversify our income to ensure we were financially sustainable.

 By 2017, Made With Hope had many successful projects.
 But we realised we’d been so busy with fundraising and implementing projects, that we’d neglected our organisation’s policies, governance and didn’t have a clear strategy for the future.
 So we sought pro-bono support from a variety of organisations to help us recruit more Trustees, create a strategy, update our policies and generally make the charity more professional.
 It took time and energy away from fundraising, but we are pleased that we invested in our organisations future and now regularly review how we’re doing.

 Lesson 5 - Ask for help

 Our charity started by a passionate founder, who is still heavily involved today.
 But she is only one person, and could not carry on doing the bulk of operations herself.
 From 2018, we’ve invested time into recruiting more active Trustees and volunteers.
-We are also looking to hire a member of staff in 2019 to work on becoming more sustainable and secure.
+We have hired our first staff member in July 2019 to help with fundraising and projects.

 If you’re interested in learning more about the lessons we’ve learned so far, please don’t hesitate to contact us :)